googlearchive/webvr-ui/README.md

 ### Events
-The following events will be broadcasted by `EnterVRButton`
+The following events will be broadcasted by `EnterVRButton`, and can be subscribed to using the function `.on([event])` on the button.
 - `ready` Event called when VR support is first detected
 - `enter` Event called when user enters VR
 - `exit` Event called when user exits VR